jessemyers/pluscal/README.md

 `PlusCal` is an algorithm language that compiles into a `TLA+` specification.
 This library defines *Python types* that form an abstract syntax tree (AST) of the `PlusCal` P-Syntax grammar as well as a *builder* API for fluently constructing algorithms.
+The implementation leans heavily on Python `dataclasses` and type-hinting; a type checker (e.g. `mypy`) can be used to validate the grammar.

 It is anticipated that this library will be used both by humans and by programs to construct grammatically correct specifications and run them through the TLC model checker.